MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-analyze-no-keyboard-support.md

 1. Select the **Inspect** \(![Inspect icon](../media/inspect-icon.msft.png)\) button in the top-left corner of DevTools so that the button is highlighted (blue).

 1. Hover over the **50**, **100**, and **200** donation buttons.
 The Inspect tool appears on the webpage, as an overlay.
 The **keyboard-focusable** row of the Inspect overlay shows that none of the donation amount buttons are keyboard-accessible, as indicated by a gray circle with diagonal line.
-The buttons have no name, and they have a role of `generic` (because they are `div` elements), which means that the buttons aren't accessible to assistive technology.
+The buttons have no name, and have a role of `generic` because they are `div` elements, which means that the buttons aren't accessible to assistive technology.

     :::image type="complex" source="../media/a11y-testing-donation-button-info.msft.png" alt-text="Inspecting the buttons of the form shows that they aren't keyboard-accessible" lightbox="../media/a11y-testing-donation-button-info.msft.png":::
         Inspecting the buttons of the form shows that they aren't keyboard-accessible